A message to our readers

-Single vacations are about relaxation.
+Single vacations are about relaxation and exploration.

 I've received a number of emails recently from people who have gone to resorts in search of relaxation and found themselves amongst families and honeymooners.
 In every case they said that they were probably perceived as a little odd.
 They didn't regret going, however, in the future, they would be a little more careful in their choice of resort.